What Does it Take to Be a Heating, Air Conditioning, and Refrigeration Mechanic or Installer?

 - Gas Furnace Installer

-In the United States, there were 332,900 jobs for Heating, Air Conditioning, and Refrigeration Mechanic or Installer in 2016.
+There were about 332,900 jobs for Heating, Air Conditioning, and Refrigeration Mechanic or Installer in 2016 (in the United States).
 New jobs are being produced at a rate of 14.7% which is above the national average.
 The Bureau of Labor Statistics predicts 48,800 new jobs for Heating, Air Conditioning, and Refrigeration Mechanic or Installer by 2026.
-The BLS estimates 38,700 yearly job openings in this field.
+There will be an estimated 38,700 positions for HACR Mechanic or Installer per year.

 The states with the most job growth for HACR Mechanic or Installer are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, Vermont, or Alaska.
 These states have the worst job growth for this type of profession.